 Joe Guistino - He has acted in two dozen theatrical productions since arriving in the bay area in 1989.
 His memorable roles include Pseudolous in "A Funny Thing Happened On The Way To The Forum", Schmendiman in "Picasso at the Lapine Agile", Jake in "Jake's Women" and Ernie in "Rumors" for which he won a Best Supporting Actor "Artie."
 He is also a master harmonica player and can be seen playing with a number of bands in the area.
 He is a motorcycle and car mechanic by virtue of his penchant for old Harleys and early model sports cars, poet, poker degenerate, lover of his beautiful wife, father, water quality guru for a local water utility and event planner for the annual Benicia Mardi Gras Celebration each spring.
 He has been performing with GibsonHouse since Fall 2002.
 Despite rumors to the contrary, he has never been a stand-in for Fabio.

 - James has been a bay area actor for over fourteen years now.
 His experience also spans community television hosting, television commercials and occasional movie work.
-Along with having authored Murder in Space
+Along with having authored A Very Victorian Murder

 and Murder at the KO Corral

 , his acting roles include Captain Al Koholic, Joey Marzetti, John Disse, Billy Club, Doodie Frudee, Horace Cope, and Black Eyed Pete.
 His stage roles include Gaston in Beauty and the Beast